Sweet Chili Sesame Shrimp and Zoodles takes minutes to cook, is full of tongue-tingling flavor, and made from just 5 ingredients!

 Directions

-- Meanwhile, add sweet chili sauce, Tamari or soy sauce, and sesame oil to a large bowl then whisk to combine.
-Spoon 1/2 the sauce into a small dish and reserve, then add the shrimp to the remaining sauce in the bowl and toss to coat.
+- Meanwhile, add the sweet chili sauce, Tamari, and sesame oil to a large bowl then whisk to combine.
+Scoop 1/2 the sauce into a small dish and reserve, then add the shrimp to the remaining sauce in the bowl and toss to coat.

 - Heat a large, 12" skillet over medium heat then spray with nonstick spray or mist with extra virgin olive oil.
-Add half the shrimp then saute for 2 minutes on the first side, and flip.
-Spoon a bit of the reserved sauce on top of the now cooked side then continue to saute for another 1-2 minutes, or until cooked through.
-Remove to a plate.
-Respray or mist skillet then add remaining shrimp and cook, repeating spooning sauce over the second side, and remove to the plate.
+Add half the shrimp then saute for 2 minutes on the first side, and then flip.
+Spoon a bit of the reserved sauce on top of the now cooked side then continue to saute the shrimp for another 1-2 minutes, or until cooked through.
+Remove shrimp to a plate then cook remaining shrimp, repeating spooning sauce over the second side, and remove to the plate.

 - Turn heat up to medium-high then add zoodles and saute for one minute.
 Spoon desired amount of remaining reserved sauce into the skillet, depending on how saucy you want the zoodles, then toss to coat and continue to saute until zoodles are crisp-tender, 1-2 additional minutes (I like them more crisp for this dish.)
 Add shrimp back into the skillet to warm through then scoop into bowls and serve.